 I have heard this statement many times.
-It can come from Christians or non-Christians, but mainly I hear it from unbelievers this idea that the Bible is inadmissible as evidence for itself.
-If I were trying to use the Bible to prove the validity of the Bible (from the perspective of many outsiders), this is circular reasoning.
-This statement is not only wrong, but completely misunderstands its own argument; ironically, it makes the exact circular assumptions that it accuses believers of.
+It can come from Christians or non-Christians, but mainly I hear it from unbelievers: the idea that the Bible is inadmissible as evidence for itself.
+If I were trying to use the Bible to prove the validity of the Bible (from the perspective of many outsiders), this is considered circular reasoning.
+This statement is not only incorrect, but it also completely misunderstands its own argument.
+Ironically, it makes the exact circular assumptions that it accuses believers of.

 Another way to put point #2 is that the skeptic’s job is to disprove the authenticity of 66 individual ancient documents.